i Prioritisation and resource allocation of the enforcement authorities

 At the time of writing, none of these inspections has led to a decision of the Prosecution Body or of the Competition College.

 i Significant cases

 Article IV.1 and Article IV.2 BCEL are the Belgian competition rules equivalent to Articles 101 and 102 TFEU.
-Article IV.1, Section 1, BCEL stipulates that 'without the need of a prior decision to that effect, all agreements between undertakings, all decisions by associations of undertakings and all concerted practices, the aim or consequence of which is to prevent, restrict or distort significantly competition in the Belgian market concerned or in a substantial part of that market are prohibited'; whereas Article IV.2 BCEL states that 'without the need for a prior decision to that effect, the abuse by one or more undertakings of a dominant position in the Belgian market concerned or in a substantial part of that market is prohibited.'
+As already mentioned above, Article IV.1, Section 1, BCEL includes a prohibition on anticompetitive agreements; whereas Article IV.2 BCEL forbids the abuse by one or more undertakings of a dominant position in the Belgian market concerned or in a substantial part of that market.

 ii Trends, developments and strategies

-The BCA has shown its willingness to adopt settlement decisions.
-It remains to be seen whether this trend will continue in 2019.
+The BCA has shown its willingness to adopt settlement decisions in the past and continued to do so in 2019.
 Another interesting evolution to watch will be how the entry into force of the 2016 Leniency Guidelines will have an influence on the activities of the BCA and whether more leniency applications will be introduced.